JulianKeller/dungeoncrawl/dungeoncrawl/issues/items-issues.md

 [13] Add message box that displays item pickups
-[14] Create player codex, a list of identified items [15] Make potions with the same color have the same effect
+[14] Create player codex, a list of identified items [15] Make potions with the same color have the same effect [16] Add visual display for player inventory and codex